Contact the International Orientation Team

 Can the Center for International Education (CIE) pick me up at the airport?
 Accordion Closed

-CIE is providing a free airport shuttle to NAU campus dormitories for all arriving flights at Flagstaff Pulliam Airport on August 6th-11th.
+CIE will be providing a free airport shuttle to NAU campus dormitories for all arriving flights at Flagstaff Pulliam Airport January 4-8.
 Please email us at firstname.lastname@example.org with a screenshot of your flight reservation to signup for this free service.
 We will pick you up at baggage claim and provide transportation directly to you NAU dormitory.
 We are unable to provide transportation from the Phoenix airport.

 Health & Safety